 Hotels near Tennessee Technology Center MemphisHotels near Visible Music CollegeHotels near University of Tennessee Health Science CenterHotels near Mid-South Community CollegeHotels near William Moore College of Technology Memphis, TNHotels near Memphis College of ArtHotels near Barber SchoolHotels near Baptist College of Health SciencesHotels near Southern College of OptometryHotels near Southwest Tennessee Community CollegePopular Hotel Categories

 Memphis Tourism: Best of Memphis

 Memphis is a pilgrimage for those wanting to visit the birthplace of the blues, of soul and of rock 'n' roll.
 On Beale Street, W.C.
 Handy put down on paper the first written blues music.
 Elvis, Roy Orbison, Jerry Lee Lewis and Johnny Cash all recorded at the historic Sun Records, which is now a museum.
 Graceland, the second most-visited home in America, welcomes visitors from around the world who yearn for a peek into the life of "the King."
-Beyond the music, Tennessee's largest city also offers much more.
-It has more sunny days each year than Miami, and combines southern tradition and hospitality with modern amenities.
-You'll enjoy great dining (be sure to sample the barbecued ribs), art galleries and exciting nightlife.
+But Tennessee's largest city also offers much more than music.
+It has stellar weather (with more sunny days each year than Miami), great dining (be sure to sample barbecued ribs), art galleries, and electric nightlife.